sandialabs/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 package builds so as not to propagate already known failures.
-Each TriBITS top-level package is assigned its own CDash regression email address (see `CDash regression email addresses`_) and each package configure/build/test is given its own row for the build in the CDash server.
+Each TriBITS top-level package is assigned its own CDash regression email address (see `CDash regression email addresses`_) and each package configure/build/test is given its own row for the package build in the CDash server.
 A CTest script using `TRIBITS_CTEST_DRIVER()`_ is run in one of three different modes.
 First, it can run standard once-a-day, from-scratch builds as described in `CTest/CDash Nightly Testing`_.
 Second, it can run as a CI server as described in `CTest/CDash CI Server`_.
 Third, it can run in experimental mode testing a local repository using the TriBITS-defined `make dashboard`_ target.

 ..
 ToDo: Discuss the behavior of Continuous, Nightly, and Experimental
 ..
 CTest/CDash tracks and what that means in terms of sending out CDash error